na-na-hi/renget/archive/6wfys.md

 *and* Mystic Eyes - More fantastical eyes for Mer.
 Player extra bright and glowing eyes fix - I use it, you don't have to, there are other eye fixes but they're a pain in the ass.
 This just works
 Expressive Facial Morphs and Expressive Facial Animations - reshapes and reanimates the faces basically.
 *Note: High Poly Head 1.4+ now supports EFM.
-For whatever reason, this may break old presets.*
+For whatever reason, this may break old presets.
+If your shit looks fucked reinstall everything.*
 SC's Cubemaps - Every mod with cubemaps included uses utter dogshit cube maps from somewhere in Britain with street signs and shit.
 These are simply better and come in any size you could need.
 Load last so immersive jewelry or Dumbledor420's 8K Reflective Troll Nuts don't overwrite em
 *note:* Delete cavegreencube_e.dds - it turns your water neon green.
 It will drive you fucking insane.